 - Reduce the redness and inflammation of acne lesions

 The amount of zinc needed to do this job was relatively low.
 About 30mg of elemental zinc seems to work.
 Zinc supplements that you buy are a combination of elemental zinc and other things (the elemental zinc content appears in the supplement facts panel on the supplement container).
 Most of the medical studies used zinc gluconate at a dose of 200mg per day, which gives 30mg of elemental zinc.
 At this dose, zinc is pretty well tolerated but there can be side effects, which are most commonly stomach upset, nausea, and vomiting.

 But, should you go out and start taking zinc supplements to treat your acne?
 There are a few questions you need to consider first.

-Are you getting this amount of zinc in your diet already?
+Are you getting enough zinc in your diet to help fight acne already?